This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Home Remedies for Toothache Relief

-Today, let’s talk about home remedies for toothache relief.
-If you’ve ever had a toothache or you have a young child or a teething baby that has a toothache, you know that it can be painful, either a nagging pain or can really just make you miserable.
+If you’ve ever had a toothache or you have a young child or a teething baby who has a toothache, you know that it can be painful and make things miserable.
+Thankfully there are several natural ways to achieve toothache relief.

 1. Clove Essential Oil

-The first thing you need to use are essential oils.
-The best essential oil for toothaches according to the medical literature is benefit-rich clove oil.
-Although it has been suspected for centuries to treat inflammatory conditions, the Journal of Immunotoxicology just recently published the first-ever study proving that the eugenol in clove oil is indeed a powerful anti-inflammatory.
-In fact, clove actually ranks as the highest antioxidant herb in the entire world today.
+Essential oils are known to help with toothache relief, and the best essential oil for toothaches, according to research, is benefit-rich clove oil.
+The Journal of Immunotoxicology published the first study proving that the eugenol in clove oil is indeed a powerful anti-inflammatory.

-Once you get a small bottle of clove oil, simply take just one single drop and rub it right on the area.
-Now, for teething babies, mix the clove oil with an equal amount of coconut oil and then use that mixture to rub it right on the area.
+Once you get a small bottle of clove oil, simply take just one drop, and rub it right on the toothache area.
+For teething babies, mix the clove oil with an equal amount of coconut oil, and then use that mixture to rub it right on the area.

 2. Sea Salt

-Rather than using table salt, however, I strongly encourage you to use Celtic Sea Salt® or Himalayan salt, which has over 60 trace minerals and can aid healing.
+Rather than using table salt, however, I strongly encourage you to use sea salt or Himalayan salt, which has more than 60 trace minerals and can aid in toothache relief.

 3. Peppermint Oil